PierreQuentel/bihan/README.md

 - on debug mode, when there is a syntax error in one of the scripts, the built-in server crashes when I save the file

+bihan is a very lightweight WSGI framework, with a single file like Bottle.
+Its design principles are:

+- requests are served by functions and classes defined in _registered modules_

+- classes are used if the same url can be called with different HTTP methods (GET, POST...), in a REST API for example ; functions can be used when the HTTP method is not relevant

+- by default, the function/class name is used to serve the url of the same name (but the mapping can be customized if necessary)

+- functions, or class methods, take a single argument representing the request / response dialog

 Installation
 ============